slamora/brackets-wiki/Brackets-Smoke-Tests.md

-Brackets has a pretty good automated test suite that you can run from Debug > Run Tests, but that doesn't always cover issues with the overall UI and intetegrated functionality, or visual/layout issues that are only obvious if you're actually looking at the product.
+Brackets has a pretty good automated test suite that you can run from **Debug > Run Tests**, but that doesn't always cover issues with the overall UI and integrated functionality, or visual/layout issues that are only obvious if you're actually looking at the product.
 This is a set of manual tests intended to make sure we haven't broken the basic overall workflows of the product.
 The intention is to keep it quick--if it takes more than 5 minutes on a given platform it's too long.

 There are also [Brackets server smoke tests](Brackets-Server-Smoke-Tests).